drivendataorg/zamba/docs/docs/models/densepose.md

 ![segmentation of duiker](../media/seg_out.jpg)

 Additionally, the model provides mapping of the segmentation output to specific anatomy for chimpanzees.
-This can be helpful for determining the orientation of chimpanzees in videos and understanding their behaviors.
+This can be helpful for determining the orientation of chimpanzees in videos and for understanding their behaviors.
 Here is an example of what that output looks like:

 ![chimpanzee texture output](../media/texture_out.png)